prashanth-devops27/jenkins-pr-test/README.md

-# jenkins-pr-test
+# Jenkins PR Test Repository

-Sample repo to test Jenkins PR workflow
+This repository is used to test Jenkins Multibranch Pipeline with PR validation.